 The Towers Mostly Trad climbing52 routes in cliff

 Access issues inherited from The Rock

-Climbers should, where possible, descend using the very adequate rappelling points, the position of which are marked by a small cairn at the top of the climbs.
+Climbers should, where possible, descend using the very adequate rappelling points, the position of which are marked by a small cairn at the top of the climbs (Top of Mrs Fairy, Angie, Virgins Crack).
 Note that a 50m rope will only just touch the ground from these points if it is slung half way.
 A 60m rope would be more appropriate.
 If a 50m rope is used you will have to rappel to a ledge that is about 2m above the ground, then downclimb.
 A knot in the end of the rope is highly recommended.

 Taken from the NPWS signage located at The Towers: